TARGENE/TargeneCore.jl/README.md

 For this mode, use the `with-param-files` command and `--param-prefix` option.
 The SNPs of interest are read from those configuration files that will be validated against the actual data to ensure correctness.

-### ASBxTrans-actors mode
+### MechanismActors strategy

-For this mode, use the `with-asb-trans` command and `--asb-prefix` and `--trans-actors` options.
+For this strategy, use the `with-actors` command. and `--asb-prefix` and `--trans-actors` options.
 This will generate pairwise interaction parameters between bQTLs output by the [Baal-ChIP pipeline](https://git.ecdf.ed.ac.uk/oalmelid/baal-nf) and trans-actors eQTLs from a CSV file.
 Additionally, if template parameters configuration files containing extra treatments are provided, nth-order interaction parameters will be generated.